Charlotte-B4/Digital-Writing-Folio/readings.md

 Overall I found the experience of this fictional story quite nostalgic and moving, in no small part due to the sensory addition of its digital elements.

 ### Volume 2 piece - Entre Ville by J.R.
 Carpenter, 2006
-This is another work by Carpenter.
+This is another work by J.R.
+Carpenter.
 It similarly utilises imagery and sound.
 It is navigated through hyperlinks, but in a much more complex way to the last work, and in a way which I found fascinating.
 It presents the page of a diary, with a scrolling, written poem.
 The rest of the page features various images which can alter upon hover and act as hyperlinks—they open new windows, as if zooming in on that feature in a way, and download a relevant audio file with sound effects to your computer.

 ### Volume 3 piece - First Draft of the Revolution by Emily Short and Liza Daly, 2012
 It took me some time to figure out how this text worked, with the hyperlinks and the whole concept of rewriting the letters, but once I did, I found the whole experience of this text very interesting.
 Through the experience of umming and ahhing over rewrites, it showed the characters and their relationships in a way that felt intuitive.
 Whether it was intended or not, I also found the fantasy element of the letters being transported instantly to be ironic against the constant rewriting, because I assumed that the person at the other end would be able to read different edits in real time.
 I guess the story, despite being text based, benefits from the digital form due to how it could symbolise the instantaneity of digital messaging.